McThor2/roblox-package-manager/README.md

 If you know what package you want then you can use the download menu by simply entering the package in `<scope>/<name>@<version>` format e.g. `evaera/promise@4.0.0` .
 When you click download, the package will be downloaded and installed into the `PackageLocation` in the config (currently set to the default of `ReplicatedStorage/Packages`).

 The search menu is for finding specific packages on the Wally index.
 You can enter any search term and see results (if there are any).
 A typical use case is searching by a creator / scope and seeing what packages they have.

-## Installation

-You can install the plugin straight from the creator [marketplace](https://create.roblox.com/marketplace/asset/12442691141/Roblox-Package-Manager).
-Alternatively you can clone the repo from [GitHub](https://github.com/McThor2/roblox-package-manager), sync into a place and save as a local plugin.

-## Feedback

-I am keen to hear all opinions regarding your own package experiences so far.
-Particularly how you expect to be able to find / refer to dependencies.

-I have an idea about using ObjectValues as references to try and create some kind of standard as an alternative to assuming packages like at a certain location e.g. `ReplicatedStorage/Packages`.

 ## Existing work